oslabs-beta/Anelyth/README.md

 ###

-<p align="left">Anelyth gives insight into potential microservices as well as code structure and file dependancies.<br><br>By simply uploading your repository, Anelyth will analyze your repo and create a detailed visual about your codebase.</p>
+<p align="left">Anelyth gives insight into potential microservices as well as code structure and file dependencies.<br><br>By simply uploading your repository, Anelyth will analyze your repo and create a detailed visual about your codebase.</p>

 ###